(Trailhead at the Cedar Falls Visitor Center)

 If you are interested in soft and water trails we have them too!
 There are a variety of looped soft trails in George Wyth State Park, Hartman Reserve Nature Center and Katoski Greenbelt.
 With more than 30 miles of soft trails, you won’t get bored!
 George Wyth also features a 10-mile paddler’s trail loop – Iowa’s first designated water trail!
 Big Woods and Prairie lakes, as well as the Cedar River, are other paddler options to explore.

 Need a bike, kayak, paddle board, skis or snowshoes?
 You can rent them here, too!
 Bike Tech, a Gold Level Bicycle Friendly Business, is conveniently located in the Downtown District and provides rentals, sales, and service.
-Europa Cycle & Ski can also assist with bike sales and service as well as rentals of snowshoes and cross-country ski packages.
-MAXX Rentals, conveniently located in George Wyth, and Cook’s Outdoors offer kayaks, canoes, paddle boards and pedal boats.
+Andy's Bike Shop is also located in the Downtown District and offers bikes, accessories and tune-up packages as well as a mobile shop.
+MAXX Rentals (conveniently located in George Wyth State Park) offers kayaks, canoes, paddle boards, pedal boats, tubes and floating water mats for rent.
+Cook’s Outdoors (located at 1910 Center Street) offers kayaks, paddle boards and pedal boats for rent at Big Woods Lake in Cedar Falls.

 Cedar Valley Nature Trail

-Cedar Valley Trails also connect to the Cedar Valley Nature Trail.
+Cedar Valley Trails also connect to the Cedar Valley Nature Trail which is a 67-mile trail connecting Evansdale to Cedar Rapids/Ely.
 Both are part of the 6,800-mile American Discovery Trail with the northernmost point located in George Wyth State Park.
-Come explore the Cedar Valley on the American Discovery Trail!

 Choose your adventure!
 Whether it’s a one mile stroll around Prairie Lakes, a 10-mile paddle through George Wyth State Park, or a day of biking the Cedar Valley Trails, a variety of adventures can be enjoyed on our trails year-round!